 How to survive Running with the Bulls

 I know what you might be thinking: why the hell would anyone want to be chased by six 1000-pound animals down slippery, narrow, cobblestoned alleyways?
 I had been living in Pamplona for five years and never even dreamed about joining the encierro, leaving that to the ten thousand lunatics who flocked to this small Northern Spanish city every year hoping for close encounters with the horned kind.
-But one fateful summer, the stars and sangria aligned to bring me to Stoke Travel, and I found myself among the crowds dressed in red and white, ready to run for my life.
+But one fateful summer, the stars and sangria aligned to bring me to Stoke Travel running of the bulls camp, and I found myself among the crowds dressed in red and white, ready to run for my life.
 Now, I’m not saying everyone should be running with the bulls.
 It is very dangerous.
 But I will say that it was the best, stupidest, most spontaneous decision of my life, and if a 5-foot tall Asian girl can do it, then anyone can, if they follow a few key survival tips:

 - Choose a good battle song.
 The morning I piled onto the bus, I had no intention of running with the bulls.
 But with every person that asked, “Are you running with the bulls today?”, my FOMO worsened and my heart rate picked up.
 I started thinking, Could I really run?
 A sense of camaraderie grew among everyone on the bus, we were like soldiers riding into battle together.
 As we pulled into Pamplona, our dreadlocked Stoke guide stood up, and made a speech about grabbing life by the horns.
 Just as he finished, thrusting a fist in the air, Enter Sandman blasted through the speakers and I knew that was IT, the sign I needed, the universe was telling me to grab life by the bulls.